discretize/discretize-guides/builds/necromancer/condi-scourge/index.md

 <GridItem sm="5">
 <Card title="Notes:">
-If you're using <Skill name="Summon Shadow Fiend"/> you can use <Skill name="Haunt"/> off cooldown as it has no cast time.
+- If you're using <Skill name="Summon Shadow Fiend"/> you can use <Skill name="Haunt"/> off cooldown as it has no cast time.

-You want to combo <Skill name="Blood is Power"/> and <Skill name="Desert Shroud"/> together to take advantage of <Trait name="Plague Sending"/>.
+- You want to combo <Skill name="Blood is Power"/> and <Skill name="Desert Shroud"/> together to take advantage of <Trait name="Plague Sending"/>.
 Use <Skill name="Desert Shroud"/> as you cast <Skill name="Blood is Power"/> to ensure you transfer the right conditions (the self caused <Condition name="Bleeding"/> and <Condition name="Torment"/> from <Skill name="Blood is Power"/> specifically)

-While you want to maintain 3 shades up, you still want to focus on the rest of the skill prioritization as the wasted cooldown time outweighs the minor loss of Expertise.
+- While you want to maintain 3 shades up, you still want to focus on the rest of the skill prioritization as the wasted cooldown time outweighs the minor loss of Expertise.

-Be sure to place shades on significant targets, as you count as a shade and will already hit your primary target with shade abilities from your character.
+- Be sure to place shades on significant targets: your Scourge counts as a shade, and will already hit your primary target with shade abilities from your character.
 (For example, place them on anomalies in the Shattered Observatory fractal)

+- Be sure to run <Skill name="Summon Bone Minions"/> if your group has two or more Necromancers.
+Additionally, if your group has three (or more) Scourges you can all take <Skill name="Summon Bone Minions"/> and replace <Skill name="Signet of Undeath"/> with a different utility skill of choice (provided all Scourges use their <Skill name="Putrid Explosion"/> skill off cooldown).
+- Your <Trait name="Dhuumfire"/> trait has a Scourge-specific 1 second internal cooldown.
+Be sure to space out your shade skills (including <Skill name="Manifest Sand Shade"/> and <Skill name="Desert Shroud"/>) instead of blindly spamming them off cooldown.

 </GridItem>

 </Card>
 </Grid>